How to Launch a Digital Product: A Step-by-Step Plan (2026)

 Phase 2: Launch (a short window with a reason to act now)

 - Open with an early-bird offer — a discount or bonus for the first buyers, with a clear deadline.
 Urgency is what converts interest into sales.
+The clean way to run the discount is a time-limited launch coupon code that expires when the window closes — so the deal is real and you’re not permanently dropping your price.

 - Tell everyone you can reach — email first (highest conversion), then the communities and platforms where your people are.
+Don’t rely on one “it’s live” email; send a proper product launch email sequence that opens, makes the case, and closes on a real deadline.

 - Drive free traffic — Pinterest is ideal for visual products; make pins with the Pinterest pin description generator and see how to make money on Pinterest.
 Tag every link with the UTM link builder so you know what worked.